cxrpool/duuzu-search-tool/README.md

-duuzu sort tool by cxrpool (a cxrtool perhaps???
+duuzu search tool by cxrpool (a cxrtool perhaps???
 No.)

 Easily sort through the duuzu bpm and key database.
 All you need is python 3 (any version) to run this (tkinter comes with python)
 To run it just download the code, put it in a folder and run gui.py